open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
-Project level: Add the organization to the `parties` array and add 'climateFinanceFocalPoint' to their `.roles` array.
+Project level: [Add an organization](../common.md#add-an-organization) for the decision maker and add 'climateFinanceFocalPoint' to its `.roles` array.
 ```json
 {
   "parties": [